 Instructions

 - Add eggs, flour, milk, salt and vanilla in blender.
-Mix until well combined. *see note about measuring flour properly
+Mix until combined well.

 - Melt butter in microwave and when hot pour into the 9x13 casserole dish.
 Making sure to coat both bottom and edges.